 The History of Essex Carers Network

-The Essex Carers Network held its inaugural meeting in 2004.
+The Essex Carers Network held its initial meeting in 2004.
 Several family carers attended the meeting with two staff members from Essex County Council.
 The family carers came from various areas of Essex.
 Within a year the numbers grew and many of the younger family carers had completed the ‘Partners in Policy Making Course’.
 Several of these carers are still part of the Management Team.
 Essex Carers Network is now a Community Interest Company.

 Over the years, Essex Carers Network has supported many family carers throughout Essex and worked hard to try and ensure that people with a learning disability can lead full and meaningful lives.
 Family carers have been kept up to date with information and encouraged to attend meetings.
 Practitioners also seek information from the group and members of Essex Carers Network represent family carers’ views on many Boards and at a variety of meetings locally and regionally.

 During my working life I was a primary school teacher.
 I taught in several different types of primary school with very different types of children.
 After several years of teaching I was offered a year’s secondment to study for an Advanced Diploma in Education in Cambridge.
 Then I became a headteacher of a small village primary school and later the headteacher of a larger and very different school with many social problems.

 Throughout this time I had always been an active member of my local Mencap group.
 After my retirement I worked for them part time as their general manager and their Play and Activity Respite Scheme leader.
 These two jobs gave me great insight into the lives of people with a learning disability and their families.

 I served as the Chair of Mid Essex Community Health Council.
 I was also appointed by the Essex Health Authority as a lay monitor to oversee the move of people from the former long stay institutions into community residential settings.